Today’s Reading: Zechariah 9:1-17 (additional reading: Psalm 145:1-21 & Proverbs 30:32)

 “See, your king comes to you, righteous and having salvation, gentle and riding on a donkey, on a colt, the foal of a donkey.”

 Surely the text couldn’t have said a donkey.
 A white stallion, even a Camel, I’d take the old grey mare before a donkey.
 It’s pretty amazing don’t you think?
 The first truly public acknowledgement of Jesus of Nazareth as the Messiah and he comes, as predicted in a way that seems, frankly, a little bit silly.

 God had chosen to fulfil his plan riding upon a donkey, on a colt the foal of a donkey.
 What is the meaning of it?
 Well, for one thing, I think it makes the Messianic claim unmistakable, it wasn’t every day, I’m sure, that people rode victoriously through the cheering crowd lined streets of Jerusalem on donkeys.

 But I’d like to think there’s another message for us here.
 If God can use a stinky little donkey in the triumphant fulfilment of his plan then just maybe he’s got a plan for us too.
 So the question I’d like to consider with you is “how does a donkey become fit for the service of the King of Kings and How can we be made useful for him too?”

-You may not be a white stallion, or even an old gray mare.
+You may not be a white stallion or even an old grey mare.
 You may have never really thought of yourself as a part of God’s grand plan, but the Bible says that’s exactly what you are.
-You have been Selected by Him to fulfill a part of His plan prepared in advance for you.
+You have been Selected by Him to fulfil a part of His plan prepared in advance for you.